- Publications and resources

-The NSW Government for example, states you must not fly within 300 m of marine mammals such as whales and dolphins.
+The NSW Government for example, states you must not fly a drone within 100 m of marine mammals such as whales and dolphins.
 If you break these rules and fly too close, you could be fined up to $110,000.

 Birds of prey such as eagles, hawks and falcons are not drone fans.
 If you fly too close, your drone could become their next target – just like this one.

 So before taking off, check your local laws and make sure you're doing the right thing.